matplotlib/matplotlib/doc/faq/osx_framework.rst

 .. _osxframework-faq:

 ******************************
-Working with Matplotlib on OSX
+Working with matplotlib on OSX
 ******************************

 .. contents::